Coloboma of the iris

 Coloboma of the iris can look like a second pupil or a black notch at the edge of the pupil.
 This gives the pupil an irregular shape.
 It can also appear as a split in the iris from the pupil to the edge of the iris.

 A small coloboma (especially if it is not attached to the pupil) may allow a second image to focus on the back of the eye.
 This may cause:

 If it is congenital, the defect may include the

 Most colobomas are diagnosed at birth or shortly afterward.

 Most cases of coloboma have no known cause and are not related to other abnormalities.
 A small number of people with coloboma have other inherited developmental problems.

 Contact your health care provider if:

 - You notice that your child has what appears to be a hole in the iris or an unusual-shaped pupil.

 - Your child's vision becomes blurred or decreased.

-Your health care provider will take a medical history and do an examination.
+Your provider will take a medical history and do an exam.